-When you are self-employed, or have a small business, the matter of your own death is a bit more complex than if you are an employee.
+When you are self-employed, or have a small business, what happens to your work when you die is a bit more complex than if you are an employee.

-For instance, if you are a health practitioner, or a professional who has clients, what would happen to them if you die suddenly?
+For instance, if you are a health practitioner, or a professional who has clients, what would happen to those clients if you die suddenly?
 Or even die less suddenly?

 As an ex-counsellor and psychotherapist, I had a supervisor who knew she would be contacted by my clients if I died.
 This was professional behavior – in this field, the sudden departure of an important person in one’s life can have far-reaching effects.

 The same might be true for a professional dealing with the healing of someone’s body.
 To be left high and dry if your practitioner dies is not pleasant.

 Knowing that your practitioner had a plan in place should this happen, including a recommended person to contact, will help your client in any transition that might need to happen.

 Other points to consider when thinking of your succession plan (as it is known) are:

 - Be clear about your intentions with your business/practice/service for after you die

 - Do you want it to continue after you die?
 If so, how, and with whom at the helm?

 - Who do you want to have access to any business bank accounts?